arnath/arnath.github.io/src/lib/assets/posts/nba-rest.md

 long and successful career.

 Nothing about the NBA's rule changes here addresses this fundamental issue.
-They've certainly done some work to [improve the schedule](sch), like reducing back-to-backs and travel.
+They've certainly done some work to [improve the schedule][sch], like reducing back-to-backs and travel.
 But their new player rest policy encourages other things.
 For example, if you have two star players, you now can't rest them both in a single game.
 Given that they need the same amount of rest as last season,